Man Parrish (album): Reception

 From retrospective reviews, Sean Cooper of AllMusic gave the album four stars out of five, noting that the album "hasn't stood up very well" with the exception of "Hip-Hop Be Bop (Don't Stop)" which was "almost impossible to hear [...] too many times" while "Man Made" is a lost classic nearly the equal of Parrish's best-known work."

 Track listing

-All songs are composed Man Parrish except where noted.
+All songs are composed by Man Parrish except where noted.

 Personnel

 Credits are adapted from the sleeve, sticker and back cover of Man Parrish.